Sushmitha26/CS258-Final-Project/README.md

   ```
 - Console logs show each trial’s hyperparameters and mean ± std blocking rate

-After tuning finishes, the **best hyperparameter combination** (lowest mean blocking rate) is selected and copied into `dqn_runner.py`.
+After tuning finishes, the **best hyperparameter combination** (lowest mean blocking rate) is selected and then further taken by `dqn_runner.py`.

 ---

 ### 2) Multi-run final experiment (10 runs)

-This script runs **10 independent training runs** using the tuned hyperparameters and evaluates performance for both capacities.
+This script further runs **10 training runs** using the tuned hyperparameters and evaluates performance for both capacities.
+(10 and 20)

 ```bash
 python multi_run_runner.py